jvshahid/mock4go/README.md

    iff the matcher value wasn't a pointer and the argument equals the matcher value using reflect.DeepEquals, or the matcher value was a pointer and it is equal to the argument using `==`
-2. `returnValues` can be any number of return values
+2. `returnValues` can be any number of return values (or even omitted)
+3. `When` can be omitted if there's no a `Return` clause.
-3. Currently gomock doesn't check whether the matchers, or returnValues makes sense.
+4. Currently gomock doesn't check that the returnValues makes sense.
 That means that your test may compile but panics during runtime.
-4. Make sure you run gomock.ResetMocks() after each test
+5. Make sure you run ResetMocks() after each test
-5. When stubbing functions with receivers, the first argument in the matchers is the receiver.

 ### Stubbing functions wo a receiver